412 West Bridge Street

 Due to concerns regarding COVID-19, the Price Museum will be delaying and extending the opening and closing dates from the typical May 15th – October 15th by 2 weeks.
 For 2020, the museum will instead be open from June 1st – October 31st.
 The staff will be wearing masks and gloves and requiring patrons to do the same.
 If you would like to visit and don’t have a mask or gloves, those will be provided.

-The Price Museum houses artifacts from the life of Sterling Price, an early settler from Virginia who settled in Chariton County shortly after Missouri became a state, and who besides being a prosperous farmer, served in the US Army in the Mexican War in 1848, then was Governor of Missouri from 1852-1856, and later was a General in the US Civil War in the 1860’s.
+The Price Museum houses artifacts from the life of Sterling Price, an early settler from Virginia who settled in Chariton County shortly after Missouri became a state, and who besides being a prosperous farmer, served in the US Army in the Mexican War in 1848, then was Governor of Missouri from 1852-1856.

 Besides Price artifacts from his time in Chariton County, the museum houses an extensive Native American arrowhead collection, numerous fossils and geological specimens, antique household goods and furnishings, and vintage farm equipment, as well as WWI and WWII memorabilia.